 The popular anti-terrorism slogan, “If you see something, say something,” asks citizens to speak up if they see a potential threat.
 But does that apply to scientists?
 If they see a risk to the planet, for example, should they say something about it?
 Naomi Oreskes, co-author of Merchants of Doubt and a science historian at Harvard, talks about scientists as science advocates.
 On the other end of the spectrum, she says, some scientists undersell the conclusions of their work, and this “scientific conservatism has led to under-estimation of climate-related changes.”

-Naomi Oreskes is co-author of the book Merchants of Doubt: How a Handful of Scientists Obscured the Truth on Issues from Tobacco Smoke to Global Warming (Bloomsbury Press, 2010).
-She’s also a Professor in the Department of the History of Science and an Affiliated Professor in Earth and Planetary Sciences at Harvard University in Cambridge, Massachusetts.
+Naomi Oreskes is the author of Why Trust Science?
+(Princeton University Press, 2019) and co-author of the book Merchants of Doubt (Bloomsbury Press, 2010).
+She’s also a professor in the department of the history of science and an affiliated professor in earth and planetary sciences at Harvard University in Cambridge, Massachusetts.